swansondesigns/ts-proposal-wp/docs/sections/requirements/full-development-freedom.md

-# Source Code Access
+# Full Development Freedom

-## Complete Development Control
+## Your Website, Your Rules

-With full source code access and control, Tri-State benefits from unlimited customization capabilities and complete freedom from platform restrictions.
+With full development freedom, Tri-State gets a website built exactly to your specifications without the limitations and restrictions that come with platform-based solutions.
+This means unlimited customization capabilities and complete control over your digital presence.

 ### Unlimited Customization Capabilities

-Having complete source code access means any feature request or customization can be implemented:
+With a custom WordPress solution, any feature request or customization can be implemented:

 -   Custom functionality can be built exactly to specifications
 -   No limitations imposed by platform restrictions or plugin constraints